japila-books/apache-spark-internals/docs/scheduler/DAGScheduler.md

 A single stage can be re-executed in multiple *attempts* due to fault recovery.
 The number of attempts is configured (FIXME).

 If `TaskScheduler` reports that a task failed because a map output file from a previous stage was lost, the DAGScheduler resubmits the lost stage.
-This is detected through a xref:scheduler:DAGSchedulerEventProcessLoop.adoc#handleTaskCompletion-FetchFailed[`CompletionEvent` with `FetchFailed`], or an <<ExecutorLost, ExecutorLost>> event.
+This is detected through a scheduler:DAGSchedulerEventProcessLoop.md#handleTaskCompletion-FetchFailed[`CompletionEvent` with `FetchFailed`], or an <<ExecutorLost, ExecutorLost>> event.
 DAGScheduler will wait a small amount of time to see whether other nodes or tasks fail, then resubmit `TaskSets` for any lost stage(s) that compute the missing tasks.

 Please note that tasks from the old attempts of a stage could still be running.

-A stage object tracks multiple xref:scheduler:spark-scheduler-StageInfo.adoc[StageInfo] objects to pass to Spark listeners or the web UI.
+A stage object tracks multiple scheduler:spark-scheduler-StageInfo.md[StageInfo] objects to pass to Spark listeners or the web UI.

 The latest `StageInfo` for the most recent attempt for a stage is accessible through `latestInfo`.

 == [[preferred-locations]] Preferred Locations

-DAGScheduler computes where to run each task in a stage based on the xref:rdd:index.adoc#getPreferredLocations[preferred locations of its underlying RDDs], or <<getCacheLocs, the location of cached or shuffle data>>.
+DAGScheduler computes where to run each task in a stage based on the rdd:index.md#getPreferredLocations[preferred locations of its underlying RDDs], or <<getCacheLocs, the location of cached or shuffle data>>.

 == [[adaptive-query-planning]] Adaptive Query Planning / Adaptive Scheduling